nicolas-ferrada/mycustomnotes_website/README.md

 ## Video

-Click on the image to see a brief video demonstration of the app!
+Click on the image to see a brief demonstration of the app!

 <div align="center">
   <a href="https://youtu.be/r3kYD4kMXtA">